ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-One difference of the `when] to the `if] statement is, that the \"then\" branches do not open a new scope, so variables which we define there are still visible after the construct has been processed:
+One difference of the `when] to the `if] statement is, that the "then" branches do not open a new scope, so variables which we define there are still visible after the construct has been processed: